 The day concluded with a roundtable discussion about possible outcomes and how to shape the future.

 The importance of collaboration was acknowledged as critical to future developments.
-Everyone agreed that collaborations need to be mutually beneficial and that organisations like Tate have a great deal to offer and gain from working with organizations in Africa.
+Everyone agreed that collaborations need to be mutually beneficial and that organisations like Tate have a great deal to offer and gain from working with organisations in Africa.
 The possibilities of curatorial and conservation exchanges, touring exhibitions, sharing collections and developing reciprocal relationships for the dissemination of catalogues were also mentioned.

 The closed workshop was audio recorded for research purposes only.

 The Curating in Africa symposium received an enthusiastic response from the participants and invited guests and was an important step in the nascent development of Tates relationships with curators and institutions in Africa, as well as artists, curators and art historians in the diaspora.
 This symposium also provided an important occasion for Tate curators to engage with colleagues at WCP partner institutions.

 The participants had the opportunity to meet each other (some for the first time), present their projects to UK peers, discuss the challenges they face and gain exposure and access to networks in London.
 Tate offered a platform for sharing expertise, developing knowledge and generating ideas for innovative and purposeful collaborations and exchanges with and between curators working in this region.